balima78/these-R-nice/README.md

 - [ggiraph](https://github.com/davidgohel/ggiraph) - {ggiraph} makes ‘ggplot’ graphics interactive.
 It is a tool that allows you to create dynamic ggplot graphs.
 This allows you to add tooltips, hover effects and JavaScript actions to the graphics.
 The package also allows the selection of graphical elements when used in shiny applications.

+- [highcharter](https://jkunst.com/highcharter/) - an **R** wrapper for [Highcharts](https://www.highcharts.com/) javascript library and its modules.
+Highcharts is very flexible and customizable javascript charting library and it has a great and powerful API.

 #### Mapas :world_map:

 - [ggmap](https://github.com/dkahle/ggmap) - {ggmap} is an R package that makes it easy to retrieve raster map tiles from popular online mapping services like Google Maps and Stamen Maps and plot them using the {ggplot2} framework.